kBobbili220/Elite101-PreWork/README.md

 # Introduction

-This is a repository created by *Karthik*
+This is a repository created by *Karthik* shared with Nickolaus and Emilio

 ## Usage